hvandusen/cms-2024/src/pages/work/cookery-cooking.md

 postContent:
   - type: text
-    text: Website I designed for the software [Cookery](https://cookery.cooking) made with [Cory Arcangel](https://coryarcangel.com/).
+    text: Website I designed for the software [Cookery](https://cookery.cooking) which I built with [Cory Arcangel](https://coryarcangel.com/).
 The software is a tool that uses image deepfrying techniques that allow the user to create different recipes to alter image and video.
   - type: video
     video:
       - https://res.cloudinary.com/candusen/video/upload/v1716407372/cookery-screen-record-resized_my10nt.mp4